flopezag/tutorials.secured-OrionLD/README.md

 ## PEP Proxy - Accessing Orion-LD with an Authorization - Alice user

-The standard `Authorization: Bearer` header can also be used to identity the user, the request from an authorized user is permitted and the service behind the PEP Proxy (in this case the Orion-LD Context Broker) will return the data as expected.
+The standard `Authorization: Bearer` header can also be used to identity the user, the request from an authorized user is permitted, and the service behind the PEP Proxy (in this case the Orion-LD Context Broker) will return the data as expected.

 #### :one::five: Request: